OpenDataArena/R-Select/README.md

 {"instruction": "Explain quantum entanglement.", "input": "", "output": "Quantum entanglement is a phenomenon..."}
 ```

-### Step 4: Configure and Run Scorer
+### Step 3: Configure and Run Scorer

-Create an ODA-DataScorer YAML config according to your defined metrics.
-Examples for each category:
+You can choose which scorers and parameters to use according to your needs.
+See ODA-DataScorer’s README.md and the [data scoring documentation](https://opendataarena-tool.readthedocs.io/en/latest/) for all built-in scorers and parameter descriptions.
+ODA-DataScorer is an open, flexible scoring framework and also supports custom scorers.

 **Model-based scorers** — run under `ODA-DataScorer/model_based/`: